 SchulzFoam and our legendary craftmanship.

-DeadCat Logo: Custom furry windshields with your logo printed on
+DeadCat for mic Logo: Custom furry windshields with your logo printed on

 Our company boasts the ability to personalize your DeadCat product with whatever logo or corporate identity you desire.
 We do this by creating an extra piece from SchulzFoam and placing it underneath the main device.
 Additionally, we offer two different heights for further customization options.